top of page

 5. Scribbling on boxes

-Being such a large surface area, he can scribble and draw to his heart's content.
+Being such a large surface area, they can scribble and draw to their heart's content.

 We love gel crayons and watercolour pencils as they give the most vibrant results on cardboard.